hanFengSan/nestjs-simple-redis-lock/README.md

 ```

 ## Usage
-You must install [nestjs-redis](https://github.com/kyknow/nestjs-redis), and use in Nest:
+You must install [nestjs-redis](https://github.com/kyknow/nestjs-redis), and use in Nest.
+This package use it to access redis:
 ```JavaScript
 // app.ts
 import { RedisModule } from 'nestjs-redis';